artefactual/atom-docs/user-manual/access-content/browse.rst

 A count of total terms is provided at the top of the browse page.
 Terms appearing in the first column of the browse page's table are hyperlinks - click on a term to see further information about the term and related descriptions.
-AtoM will redirect you to a new browse page, described below.
+AtoM will redirect you to a term view page, described below.

 .. image:: images/browse-place-term2.*
    :align: center